Key Takeaways:

 What is Copyright Infringement?

-Copyright infringement occurs when someone uses copyrighted material without permission from the copyright holder, in a way that violates one or more of the rights granted to the copyright owner under copyright law.
+Copyright infringement occurs when someone uses copyrighted material without permission from the content creator, in a way that violates one or more of the rights granted to the copyright owner under copyright law.

 These rights typically include the right to reproduce, distribute, perform, display, or make derivative works from the copyrighted work.